 You are the only person who can answer the question of why you seem to attract only abusive partners.
-It very likely has something to do with one or more of the above mentioned issues, and there are probably several layers to it.
+It very likely has something to do with one or more of the above-mentioned issues, and there are probably several layers to it.
 It will take some introspection.
-You will need to ask yourself some tough questions, and be prepared to dig deep enough to find the possibly unpleasant answers.
+You'll need to ask yourself some tough questions and be prepared to dig deep enough to find the possibly unpleasant answers.
 If your budget allows, work with a qualified therapist.

 Whether you seek help or go it alone, stop dating until you've reached a point where you feel confident enough to not choose another manipulator.
 You may still attract some psychos.
 After all, you are a compassionate, generous, empathetic person, and the disordered will always feel compelled to exploit that.
 Learn to look for red flags of the personality disordered so you don't date or befriend them.
 Recognize them for what they are, and know that telling them to get lost is not harsh.